Frequently Asked Questions

 An egg donation agreement exists so that each party can state their intentions and acknowledge their legal responsibilities to one another.
 The agreement will also clearly state that the donor does not intend to parent any resulting child(ren) and does not wish to have physical or legal custody of any resulting eggs, embryos or child(ren).

 Each state has different laws on egg donation.
-It is important for you to know not only the laws regarding egg donation, but also the laws on the steps you will need to take to establish yourselves as parents within that state.
+It is important for you to know not only the laws regarding egg donation, but also the laws on the steps you will need to take to establish yourself as parent within that state.
 International Fertility Law Group has experienced attorneys throughout the United States.

 Preparing and finalizing your egg donation agreement involves several steps.
 The following briefly describes the process from start to finish: